 Anyone who claims to be a “social protection expert” must absolutely have read these articles.

 The current neo-liberal dominance within social security policy discourse needs to be challenged.
 It is imperative that more centrist and pragmatic views are given the space to influence policy.
 We hope that this blog will provide an opportunity for evidence-based policy to be given an airing and for the myths and dodgy analysis of neo-liberals to be exposed and questioned.
-This is beginning to happen in the UK, as the following article shows.
+This is beginning to happen in the UK, as this article suggests.
 Watch this space as we begin to do the same here.